How GEO Tools Work

 Surprising Insights About GEO Tools

-Brand vs. Query Focus: Geo Tools either focus on Brand visibility with brand citations (Promptwatch, Wellows) or on finding the right queries for your niche (LLMrefs, semrush).
+Brand vs. Query Focus: Geo Tools either focus on Brand visibility with brand citations (Promptwatch, Wellows) or on finding the right queries for your niche (LLMrefs, Semrush).
 For my business for example the brand focus is useless because I don't care how often I'm mentioned, I want pages to mention my content, not my brand.
 So when you get started, consider first what it is that you want the tool to output for you.

 Segmentation per countries not languages: A fact that really surprised me is that cited pages are grouped differently for different countries, even when they share the same language.
 For example, my image generator page answers 99 US prompts, but only 15 British and 14 Australian ones.
 I'm still trying to figure out why this happens.